 Leukemia is a condition in which there is uncontrolled, clonal proliferation of an immature white blood cell (WBC) within the bone marrow, with subsequent suppression of normal hematopoiesis.
 Acute leukemia is the most common childhood malignancy, with an incidence of approximately 30 cases per million persons younger than 20 years of age.2 Acute lymphoblastic leukemia (ALL) accounts for approximately 75% of pediatric leukemia, with acute myelogenous leukemia (AML) accounting for the other 25%.
 Chronic myelogenous leukemia (CML) accounts for less than 1% of all childhood cancers.

 The peak incidence of ALL in children occurs between the ages of 3 and 5 years.
 Overall, greater than 80% of patients survive more than 5 years beyond diagnosis, with many patients considered cured of the disease.3 Unlike ALL, the incidence of AML is relatively constant throughout childhood and in general has a poorer prognosis, with approximately 60% of patients surviving at 5 years from diagnosis.4

 The signs and symptoms of acute leukemia reflect replacement of bone marrow or result from extramedullary collections of leukemic blasts.
 Common presentations include pallor, fatigue, petechiae, purpura, and infection as a result of defective hematopoiesis from marrow replacement.
 Lymphadenopathy, hepatomegaly, splenomegaly, and mediastinal or testicular masses may represent extramedullary involvement.
 Bone pain may result from leukemic involvement of the periosteum and bone, causing patients to limp or even refuse to walk.
-Leukemia may be present in the CNS, leading to cranial nerve deficits, headache, or changes in vision.
-The ...
+Leukemia may be present in the CNS, leading to cranial nerve deficits, headache, or changes ...